 Where To Stay In NYC With Amazing Rooftops

-- Make a list of the NYC attractions you want to visit then plot them on a map.
+- Make a list of NYC attractions you want to visit then plot them on a map.
 This way you can see what neighborhoods you plan to spend most of your time in and choose a hotel in that area.

 - Pick a hotel near a subway station.
 Don’t add extra walking time to your day of NYC exploration.
 If this is your first visit to NYC, you may find our post on navigating the NYC subway helpful.